vajradog/brainstorm/README.md

 == Brainstorm

-Discuss an ideaa among your peers.
+Discuss an idea among your peers.

 Thupten